-Often, when I dig into the C-File for these Veterans, I find other conditions that were improperly rated in the past, or that the Veteran gave up on when they received their 100% rating.
+Often, when I dig into the C-File for these Veterans, I find other conditions that were improperly rated in the past or that the Veteran gave up on when they received their 100% rating.

-rly rated, the Veteran might not have seen any reduction in disability compensation when the VA reduced the rating on another condition.
+The Veteran might not have seen any reduction in disability compensation when the VA reduced the rating on another condition.

 A Veteran – presumed exposed to Agent Orange – had both Ischemic Heart Disease and Prostate Cancer.
 Both conditions were severe enough that the Veteran should have been rated at 100% for EACH condition.

-However, following a VSOs advice, the Veteran gave up his claims and appeals for the Heart and Prostate conditions after the VA awarded TDIU for the Veteran’s back condition.
+However, following VSOs advice, the Veteran gave up his claims and appeals for the Heart and Prostate conditions after the VA awarded TDIU for the Veteran’s back condition.

-A couple years later, the Veteran reported income to the IRS from a side project he was working on.
+A couple of years later, the Veteran reported income to the IRS from a side project he was working on.
 It wasn’t a lot of income, but it was enough to show that the Veteran was able to participate in Substantially Gainful Activity, even with his 60% disabling back condition.

 The VA cut his 100% rating down to 60%.

 Scenario #2: A 100% rating doesn’t get you the right Effective Dates

 When I teach Veterans how to pursue an appeal for a denied claim, here’s the “order of battle” I teach:

 - Make sure the VA assigns the correct Impairment Rating.